TZstatsADS/fall2022-project4-proj4-group2/README.md

 **Contribution statement**:

 Shuangxian Li: She implented to A1 (LFR) and tried to  reduce the training time on a small training set in order to get good result.
-She also implemented the algorithms described in the Maximizing fairness under accuracy constraints (gamma and Fine-gamma) and participate in doing presentaion file.
+She also implemented the algorithms described in the (A3)Maximizing fairness under accuracy constraints (gamma and Fine-gamma) and participate in doing presentaion file.

 Yudan Zhang: Assisted in the implement of the initial version of A1 (LFR) algorithm, improved the final LFR algorithm, organized & edited Github files, researched on LFR & assisted in PPT.